shaowen310/openie-instruct/README.md

-# LLM Instruct for OpenIE
+# Prompts for OpenIE

-LLM zero-shot instruct for OpenIE task.
+Prompts for zero-shot OpenIE.

 OpenIE gives a structural representation of the facts in a sentence as `<subject, predicate, object>`.
 It is helpful for relation extractions with limited or no training data.
 The tuples extracted by OpenIE may help knowledge graph schema design or factual question and answer.